 - Don’t overdo it.
 “Less is more” is often the case with cannabis therapies.

 - Be aware of possible side effects.
-Cannabis is a safe and forgiving medicine.
+Cannabis is a safe and forgiving substance.
 But depending upon delivery method and individual tolerance, it can cause dysphoria, dry mouth, dizziness, and faintness.

-- Consult your health counselor.
+- Consult your health professional.
 Proceed cautiously, especially if you have a history of alcohol or drug abuse, mental illness, are pregnant or breastfeeding, or are taking other medications.

 What method should I use?

 There are many different ways of consuming cannabis.
 Some of them include: